nodejs/node/doc/guides/collaborator-guide.md

   [SECURITY.md][security reporting].
 * Move the issue to the private repo called [premature-disclosures](https://github.com/nodejs/premature-disclosures).
-* For any related pull requests create an associated issue in the `premature-disclosures` repo and add a copy of the patch for the pull request, and screenshots of discussion on the PR to the issue.
+* For any related pull requests, create an associated issue in the `premature-disclosures` repository.
+Add a copy of the patch for the pull request to the issue.
+Add screenshots of discussion from the pull request to the issue.
-* Open a ticket with GitHub asking that the PRs be deleted through [GitHub suppport](https://support.github.com/contact) using Node.js(team) as the account organization.
+* Open a ticket with GitHub asking that the pull requests be deleted through [GitHub suppport](https://support.github.com/contact) using Node.js(team) as the account organization.
-* Open a new issue in the repository in which the issue was originally reported with a brief FYI to the originator. `FYI @xxxx we asked github to delete your PR while we work on releases in private.` with the title `FYI - PR deleted #YYYY`.
+* Open a new issue in the repository in which the issue was originally reported with a brief FYI to the originator: "FYI @xxxx we asked GitHub to delete your pull request while we work on releases in private." with the title `FYI - pull request deleted #YYYY`.
 * Email `tsc@iojs.org` with the link to the issues in the `premature-disclosures` repo so that the TSC is aware that they may need to expedite handling of the issue due to premature